Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 ### Link labels and access keys

-For each link declared on the data objects in the model the generator will create resources for their labels and access keys, if the latter are explicitly specified.
+For each link declared on the data objects in the model, the generator will create resources for their labels and access keys, if the latter is explicitly specified.

-The following snippet shows an example of how a `SalesOrderList` object customizes the label and access key for its `new` link, while the `details` link will be shown on the `sales order number` field and does not really need a label.
+The following snippet shows an example of how a `SalesOrderList` object customizes the label and access key for its `new` link, while the `details` link will be shown on the `sales order number` field and does not need a label.

 ```xml
 <xfk:data-object class="SalesOrderList" list="true">